 In cases of noncompliance with the Student Code of Conduct, the College will impose discipline that is consistent with the impact of the offense on the College community.
 Progressive discipline principles will be followed in that the student’s prior discipline history at the College will be taken into account.
 Disciplinary action taken against a student may include, but is not limited to, one or more of the following:

-- Verbal Warning: The student is given a verbal warning and a notation is made in his or her disciplinary file.
+- Verbal Warning: The student is given a verbal warning and a notation is made in their disciplinary file.

 - Written Warning: A notice in writing to the student that he or she is violating or has violated institutional regulations.